-Often, no cause can be found for blood in semen.
-For men under age 40, infection is the most common cause.
-Infection is usually accompanied by other signs and symptoms, such as fever, genital or urinary pain, difficulty urinating, or blood in your urine.
+Most often, no cause can be found for blood in semen.
+In some cases, particularly among men under age 40, infection is a possible cause.
+Infection is usually accompanied by other signs and symptoms, such as painful urination.

 - Genital herpes